Advent's smartcard firm Oberthur set for Paris share listing - sources

-LONDON (Reuters) - Advent International is looking to press ahead with an initial public share offering (IPO) for its French smartcard maker Oberthur Technologies [IPO-OBER.PA], having rebuffed a joint bid made by two other private equity firms, Carlyle and Eurazeo, sources familiar with the matter said.
+LONDON, Sept 23 (Reuters) - Advent International is looking to press ahead with an initial public share offering (IPO) for its French smartcard maker Oberthur Technologies, having rebuffed a joint bid made by two other private equity firms, Carlyle and Eurazeo, sources familiar with the matter said.

 Oberthur Technologies, which ranks as the world’s second largest manufacturer of smartcards behind Gemalto, is slated to go public in Paris by the end of the year, the sources said.